miguel93041/electricURL-urlshortener/README.md

 Analytics functionality has been added to provide insights into the usage of shortened URLs.
 A new endpoint `GET /api/analytics` allows users to retrieve aggregated analytics data based on specified parameters, including:

 - Total Clicks: The total number of times the shortened URL was accessed.
-- Detailed Breakdown: Click data categorized by browser, referrer, country, and platform.
+- Detailed Breakdown: Click data categorized by browser, country, and platform.

 The endpoint supports flexible queries, enabling users to request analytics for specific categories (e.g., browser data, country data, or both simultaneously) based on their needs.